Chaffelson/whoville/README.md

 # Hortonworks HDF 3.0 Simple Autodeployment

 ### Description
-A set of quick deployment scripts and supporting artefacts to deploy Hortonworks HDF3 vanilla Sandboxes
+A set of quick deployment scripts and supporting artefacts to deploy Hortonworks whoville's: HDP/HDF vanilla Sandboxes

-### Quickstart
 ##### To Deploy: New HDF3 Sandbox on an AWS Instance
 Status: Complete.
 Tested with build HDF3.0.0-453